State Fiscal Briefs

 Oregon’s combined state and local general revenues were $51.4 billion in FY 2020, or $12,109 per capita.
 National per capita general revenues were $10,933.
 Oregon does not levy a general sales tax.
 After federal transfers, Oregon’s largest sources of per capita revenue were charges ($2,459), such as state university tuition and highway tolls, and individual income taxes ($2,036).

-Governor Kate Brown, a Democrat, was elected in 2018 with 50 percent of the vote.
-The next gubernatorial election is in 2022.
+Governor Tina Kotek, a Democrat, was elected in 2022 with 47 percent of the vote.
+The next gubernatorial election is in 2026.

-Democrats control both the House of Representatives (37 Democrats to 23 Republicans) and Senate (17 Democrats to 13 Republicans).
+Democrats control both the House of Representatives (35 Democrats to 25 Republicans) and Senate (17 Democrats to 11 Republicans and 1 independent).
 Control of the governor’s mansion and each house of the legislature gives Democrats a trifecta in Oregon.
-All Oregon House seats are on the ballot in 2022 because representatives serve two-year terms.
-Senators serve four-year terms; roughly half the senatorial seats are on the ballot in 2022, and the other half will be up for election in 2024.
+All Oregon House seats are on the ballot in 2024 because representatives serve two-year terms.
+Senators serve four-year terms; roughly half the senatorial seats are on the ballot in 2024, and the other half will be up for election in 2026.

 Oregon’s budget institutions, rules, and constraints